 How has the TASB Risk Management Fund (Fund) researched and utilized telemedicine?

-To provide innovative solutions to address our members’ changing needs, which include the need for delivering medical care to injured workers in an efficient and timely manner that minimizes lost time from work and lost instructional time, we carefully selected five Fund members to help set up a six-month long pilot program for the districts to use telemedicine for Workers’ Compensation visits.
+To provide innovative solutions to address our members’ changing needs, which include the need for delivering medical care to injured workers in an efficient and timely manner that minimizes lost time from work and lost instructional time, we carefully selected five Fund members to help set up a pilot program from January–June 2019 for the districts to use telemedicine for Workers’ Compensation visits.

-The pilot team met regularly to design a telemedicine program that met each of the pilot participant’s unique needs.
+The pilot team met regularly to design a telemedicine program that met each of the member participant’s unique needs.
 TASB adjusters were also educated and trained on telemedicine services.
-The pilot kicked off in January 2019; however, research and planning began in 2017.

 What are the benefits of telemedicine?